approvals/ApprovalTests.cpp/doc/Tutorial.md

 `FileName.TestName.approved.txt`

-So in this case, it will be:
+Which in our example here became:

 `Tutorial.HelloApprovals.approved.txt`